-Prior to this offering, the Investor is our sole stockholder and holds shares of our common stock.
+Prior to this offering, the Investor is our sole stockholder and holds 59,216,665 shares of our common stock.
 The unitholders of the Investor are Hellman & Friedman and certain of our directors, officers and other of our current and former employees.
-Immediately after the pricing of this offering, (i) the Investor will distribute all the shares of our common stock that it holds to holders of vested units of the Investor and (ii) we will exchange the unvested Incentive Units, all of which are held by our officers and other of our current and former employees, for newly issued shares of our restricted common stock, in each case in accordance with the Partnership Agreement.
-In accordance with the Partnership Agreement, the number of shares of our (a) common stock to be distributed by the Investor to the holders of vested units of the Investor or (b) restricted common stock exchanged by us with holders of unvested Incentive Units will, in each case, be on the basis of a ratio that takes into account the applicable distribution threshold applicable to such units and the value of the distributions that the holder thereof would have been entitled to receive had the Investor liquidated on the date of such distribution in accordance with the terms of distribution provisions set forth in the Partnership Agreement, based on a valuation of the Company using the initial public offering price per share of our common stock in this offering.
+Immediately after the pricing of this offering, (i) the Investor will distribute all the shares of our common stock that it holds to holders of vested Units of the Investor and (ii) we will exchange the unvested Units, all of which are held by our officers and other of our current and former employees, for newly issued shares of our restricted common stock, in each case in accordance with the Partnership Agreement.
+In accordance with the Partnership Agreement, the number of shares of our (a) common stock to be distributed by the Investor to the holders of vested Units of the Investor or (b) restricted common stock exchanged by us with holders of unvested Units will, in each case, be on the basis of a ratio that takes into account the applicable distribution threshold applicable to such units and the value of the distributions that the holder thereof would have been entitled to receive had the Investor liquidated on the date of such distribution in accordance with the terms of distribution provisions set forth in the Partnership

+Agreement, based on a valuation of the Company using the initial public offering price per share of our common stock in this offering.
 Promptly after such distribution and exchange have occurred, the Investor will not own any of our shares of common stock and will liquidate in accordance with the provisions of the Partnership Agreement.
-Assuming an initial public offering price of per share, which is the midpoint of the price range set forth on the cover of this prospectus, Hellman & Friedman will hold common stock equal to approximately % of our outstanding shares immediately after this offering (or % if the underwriters exercise in full their option to purchase additional shares) and the other vested unitholders will collectively hold common stock equal to approximately % of our outstanding shares (or % if the underwriters exercise in full their option to purchase additional shares), and the holders of unvested Incentive Units will collectively hold restricted common stock equal to approximately % of our outstanding shares, in each case immediately after the offering.
+Hellman & Friedman will hold common stock equal to approximately 74.2% of our outstanding shares immediately after this offering (or 72.3% if the underwriters exercise in full their option to purchase additional shares) and the other vested unitholders will collectively hold common stock equal to approximately 5.1% of our outstanding shares (or 4.8% if the underwriters exercise in full their option to purchase additional shares), and the holders of unvested Units will collectively hold restricted common stock equal to approximately 2.2% of our outstanding shares, in each case immediately after the offering.
 See "Principal and Selling Stockholders."